A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence, and fractionation effects: Results

 Figure~\ref{fig:spheroid_3d_proton} provides a three-dimensional view of the proton-irradiated spheroid through a half-cut rendering that exposes the internal structure.
 The radial stratification of cell-cycle phases is clearly visible, with a quiescent $\text{G}_{0}$ core surrounded by a shell of actively cycling cells.
 The progressive erosion of this proliferating shell and the overall contraction of the spheroid volume are evident across the time series.

 Figure~\ref{fig:spheroid_3d_carbon} shows the corresponding three-dimensional half-cut view for carbon-ion irradiation.
-Comparison with Figure~\ref{fig:spheroid_3d_proton} confirms the trends observed in Figure~\ref{fig:total_cells} with the proliferating rim being depleted more rapidly and more completely under carbon-ion irradiation, and the overall spheroid volume contracts more sharply.
+Comparison with Figure~\ref{fig:spheroid_3d_proton} confirms the trends observed in Figure~\ref{fig:total_cells}, with the proliferating rim being depleted more rapidly and more completely under carbon-ion irradiation, and the overall spheroid volume contracts more sharply.

 Figure~\ref{fig:stochastic_timeline} shows the total cell population over a fractionated irradiation timeline for $^{1}$H ions at \SI{80}{\MeV}.
-A first fraction is delivered at $t = 0$ and a second dose of \SI{1}{\gray} is administered at $t = \SI{48}{\hour}$.
-Up to the second fraction, all realisations follow an essentially identical trajectory.
-After $t = \SI{48}{\hour}$, the individual stochastic realisations diverge, with the ensemble mean (black) capturing the average trend and the spread of shaded trajectories quantifying the stochastic variability arising from the probabilistic nature of the agent-based model.
+A first fraction of 1 Gy is delivered at $t = 0$ and a second dose of \SI{1}{\gray} is administered at $t = \SI{48}{\hour}$.
+Up to the second fraction, all realizations follow an essentially identical trajectory.
+After $t = \SI{48}{\hour}$, the individual stochastic realizations diverge, with the ensemble mean (black) capturing the average trend and the spread of shaded trajectories quantifying the stochastic variability arising from the probabilistic nature of the agent-based model.

 Figure~\ref{fig:damage_evolution} shows the stochastic temporal evolution of DNA damage at the single-cell level for three irradiation conditions.
 In each panel, the left plot reports the number of sublethal lesions per cell and the right plot reports the number of lethal lesions per cell, both as a function of time post-irradiation.
 Each shaded trajectory corresponds to an individual cell, illustrating the cell-to-cell variability inherent to the stochastic damage model, while the black curve represents the ensemble mean.
 The spread of individual trajectories is broadest immediately after irradiation and narrows over time as repair progresses.
-Across the three panels, the mean lethal lesion count increases from protons at \SI{80}{\MeV} (Figure~\ref{fig:damage_1H_80MeV}) to protons at \SI{30}{\MeV} (Figure~\ref{fig:damage_1H_30MeV}) to carbon ions at \SI{80}{\MeV\per u} (Figure~\ref{fig:damage_12C_80MeVu}), consistent with the increasing LET of the respective ion species.
+Across the three panels, the mean lethal lesion count increases from protons at \SI{80}{\MeV} (Figure~\ref{fig:damage_1H_80MeV}) to protons at \SI{30}{\MeV} (Figure~\ref{fig:damage_1H_30MeV}) to carbon ions at \SI{80}{\MeV\per u} (Figure~\ref{fig:damage_12C_80MeVu}), consistent with the increasing LET of the respective ion species and kinetic energy.

 Figure~\ref{fig:survival_curves} shows the survival probability as a function of delivered dose for three ion species and energy combinations, each resolved across a range of dose rates spanning four orders of magnitude, from \SI{e-5}{\gray\per\sec} to \SI{e-2}{\gray\per\sec}, where the upper limit corresponds to the clinical dose rate range.
 For protons, dose rate produces a clearly visible modulation of the survival curves, with the separation between curves reflecting the sensitivity of the cell population response to the temporal structure of dose delivery.
 This dose-rate dependence is markedly attenuated for carbon ions and is essentially absent for low-energy carbon ions, consistent with the dominance of single-track lethal events at high LET.